ronnie247/HeliXplore/paper.md

 ## Statement of Need

-`HeliXplore` provides the first open-source, Python-based implementation of a quantitative framework for analyzing poly-helix deformations.
+`HeliXplore` provides the first open-source, Python-based implementation of a quantitative framework for analyzing multi-helix deformations.
 By resolving intra- and inter-strand deformations, `HeliXplore` enables atomic resolution of structural distortions that have previously eluded MD studies.
 More broadly, `HeliXplore` establishes a transferable methodology for analyzing helices, positioning it as a foundational tool for systematic comparisons across systems, conditions and force fields.
 Users of `HeliXplore` are free to modify the code and underlying mathematical formulations to adapt to their specific research needs.

 # Mathematics